 Tim Parker, Benzinga Staff Writer

-Disclosure: At the time of this writing, Tim Parker had no position in the companies mentioned.
+Disclosure: At the time of this writing, Tim Parker was long Apple.